 In order to file a non-agreed divorce, one party needs to file the divorce in Family Court.
 The other party has to be provided notice of the divorce and served with the divorce filing.
 The parties will be sent to mediation after the first hearing.
 If there is an agreement on the terms of the divorce, the agreement will be submitted to the court for their signature.

 If there is no agreement, the case will be set for trial.
 After the trial, the court will render judgment on the divorce within 30 days of trial.
 It is recommended that a party seeks the assistance of an attorney prior to beginning the process.
-Call Siam Legal for experienced English speaking family law attorneys.
+Call Law Firm in Thailand for experienced English speaking family law attorneys.